Madam Gay: Background

 Madam Gay was a dark-coated bay mare with a small white star and a white sock on her left hind leg, bred by the Worksop Manor Stud in Nottinghamshire.
 She was one of the best horses sired by Star Appeal, an Irish-bred, German-trained horse who won the Eclipse Stakes and Prix de l'Arc de Triomphe in 1975.
 Madam Gay's dam Saucy Flirt was a sprinter who won handicap races at York and Leicester.

 As a yearling, the filly was sent to the Tattersalls sales at Newmarket in October and was bought for 8,000 guineas by Geoffrey Kaye.
 She was sent into training with Paul Kelleway a former National Hunt jockey at his Shalfleet stables on the Bury Road in Newmarket, Suffolk.

 Racing career

 1980: two-year-old season

-Madam Gay finished uplaced in her first two races, including the Chesham Stakes at Royal Ascot.
+Madam Gay finished unplaced in her first two races, including the Chesham Stakes at Royal Ascot.
 Despite these defeats she was moved up in class to contest the Group 3 Waterford Candelabra Stakes at Goodwood Racecourse.
 She finished strongly to take second place in a field of ten runners behind Fairy Footsteps.
 In their annual Racehorses of 1980, the independent Timeform organisation described her as being "sure to win, when her sights are lowered".